My Child Graduated College: Can I Stop Child Support?

 If you suspect that your child is graduated from college and caring for themselves but you are still having your wages garnished or otherwise contributing support, contact your local probation department and speak to the caseworker handling the child support account.
 You may have to visit the courthouse where child support was initially established to get copies of all past court orders to see the status of the child support case.
 Bring copies of your file to a knowledgeable family law attorney local to your area to get further advice on how to proceed and what steps to take if needed.

-If you are in need of advice or services regarding your current support matter, please contact us today to schedule your free consultation with one of our experienced child support attorneys, qualified to handle all facets of support law here in New Jersey.
+If you are in need of advice or services regarding your current support matter, please contact us today to schedule your initial consultation with one of our experienced child support attorneys, qualified to handle all facets of support law here in New Jersey.